aws-ia/terraform-aws-eks-blueprints/patterns/blueprint-vpc-lattice/README.md

 ![img.png](img/img_2.png)

-1. set up the first cluster with its own VPC
+1. set up the second cluster with its own VPC

 ```shell
    # setting up the cluster1